ethereum/ethereum-org-website/src/content/guides/how-to-use-a-bridge/index.md

 - [Optimism bridge](https://app.optimism.io/bridge/deposit)
 - [Boba network bridge](https://gateway.boba.network/)

-## 3. Connect to the bridge with your wallet.
+## 3. Connect to the bridge with your wallet

 Make sure you are connected to the Ethereum mainnet network.

 ## 4. Specify the amount and move the funds.